On-Campus Primary Care

 The Graf Clinic, operated by Baptist Medical Group of Pensacola, is a primary care clinic conveniently located on campus between Coberly Hall and Bradley Tower.

-On weekdays, a doctor or nurse practitioner is available by appointment to meet your primary care needs (see Eagle’s Nest for details).
+On weekdays, a doctor or nurse practitioner is available by appointment to meet student primary care needs (see Eagle’s Nest for details).

 Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals will be applied to the student’s account at the time of service.

 Clinic visits are not an automatic excuse for missing a required activity (e.g., class meeting, chapel, etc.).
-Unless you are experiencing significant illness or injury, plan your visit around required activities.
+Unless students are experiencing significant illness or injury, they should plan their visit around required activities.
 If unavoidable, activity absences may be reviewed through Attendance and Conduct each week.

 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.